 Seven nights.
-Seven days of moderate bike touring, phenomenal hiking, and optional sea kayaking, on the gentle bike paths and trails of Lac-Saint-Jean, the hills of Charlevoix, and along the majestic Saguenay Fjord.
+Seven days of challenging bike touring, phenomenal hiking, and optional sea kayaking, in the hills of Charlevoix, and along the majestic Saguenay Fjord.

 The bike path was fantastic.
 Very pleasing to whizz down the highway to Tadoussac so quickly on a slight downhill.” – Jean O.